PadmarajBhat/Cloud/Architecting with Google Compute Engine.md

    ```
      * The reason the ping worked fine when ip address was given is due to the fact that they allow icmp protocol
      * There cannot be host name resolution for a different network and hence earlier host name ping failed.

+     * inter connectivity between the resource in the same network is exploited in bastion host concept.
+        * here external ip is taken out and hence it is no longer access through internet even if the http connection is enabled while creating the VM instance where a web browser is hosted
+        * no a parallel vm is created in the same network and has external ip.
+Connect to this bastion host through ssh and then connect to the first vm instance through ssh.
+Since both vm are in same network, ssh between vm and bastion vm is allowed.